10 Postpartum Clothes That Won’t Make You Look Pregnant

 Some days you may feel the size of a small farm animal and it’s on those days you need to put on some bright lipstick, visit a shop and buy something for yourself.

-A great tote (if your budget allows, treat yourself to a designer one – on sale of course) can double as a baby bag.
+A great tote (if your budget allows, treat yourself to a designer one (on sale hopefully) can double as a baby bag.

 More importantly, it can be carried when you leave the baby with a sitter, go out for a mani/pedi and remind yourself how fabulous you are.